Castration

 The following webinar discusses the difference between using local anesthetic or NSAIDs for castration pain control (42:22), requirements under the Code of Practice for Beef Cattle (44:00), different castration methods (45:11), and practical research results (46:12).

-Canadian researchers are currently studying castration pain and its mitigation.
-Within the industry, castration at birth is currently viewed as the most humane practice, based on existing research and clear evidence that the surgery is less invasive in smaller animals.
+Canadian researchers are have studied castration pain and its mitigation.
+Within the industry, castration at birth is currently viewed as the most humane practice, based on existing research and clear evidence that the surgery is less invasive and less painful in smaller animals.

 An analgesic or NSAID (i.e. metacam) temporarily eliminates pain, but not normal sensation.
 Analgesics are longer-acting than anesthetics, and may provide some pain relief for up to a day after castration.
 NSAIDs control swelling and pain for a variety of different conditions although one-time injection products do not last long enough to eliminate all of the symptoms associated with band castration.
 Studies with experimental in-feed products (e.g. oral meloxicam or acetylsalicylic acid) have shown some potential for banded feedlot cattle, but do not appear to be practical for nursing calves on pasture.

 According to surveys, producers are mitigating pain during castration.
-Ten percent of producers in Atlantic Canada and 26% of producers in Ontario indicated they always used pain control or did so depending on the method and age of animal.
-In western Canada in 2017, 28% of producer respondents always used pain control or did so depending on the age and method.
+52.8% of producers in Atlantic Canada and 50.6% of producers in Ontario indicated they always used pain control or did so depending on the method and age of animal.
+In western Canada in 2017, 39% of producer respondents always used pain control or did so depending on the age and method.
 This was a marked increase from 4% of producers polled in the region in 2014 who managed pain during castration.

 References